 |College Station, TX||Cost: $$$$$||Graduation Rate: 82%||

 Texas A&M University offers a fully online master's in educational technology with minimal barriers to entry.
 While all Texas A&M graduate school applicants must hold a bachelor's degree, this program does not require that prospective students take the GRE or maintain a minimum undergraduate GPA (although a 3.0 undergraduate gpa is recommended for admission).

-The 36-credit program begins with five required courses, building a foundation of knowledge in subjects like educational psychology, learning theories, and measurement and evaluation in education.
+The 36-credit program begins with a set of required courses, building a foundation of knowledge in subjects like educational psychology, learning theories, and instructional design.
 Students may then design a course of study that prepares them for specific careers.

-For example, a student who aspires to a role in instructional administration may take classes in program planning and assessment, while a student who plans to work at a for-profit education company may complete coursework in game design and mobile learning.
+For example, a student who aspires to a role in higher-ed instructional design may take classes in online course design and mobile learning, while a student who plans to work at a for-profit education company may complete coursework in game design and e-learning development.
 Texas A&M also encourages students to participate in an internship, though it is not a requirement for graduation.

 In addition to sharing transcripts from their accredited college or university, applicants must submit two letters of recommendation and a statement of purpose.
-The essay should outline an applicant's reason for applying to a particular program at Texas A&M, their relevant academic and professional background and training, and their readiness to study at the graduate level.
+The essay should outline an applicant's reason for applying to the Educational Technology program at Texas A&M, their relevant academic and professional background and training, and their readiness to study at the graduate level.

 While Texas A&M's College of Education and Human Development does not offer scholarships or grants to online learners, military veterans living in Texas may qualify for a tuition exemption even if they study at a distance.
 Texas A&M University holds regional accreditation from the Southern Association of Colleges and Schools Commission on Colleges.